slightlydharmatic/Records/README.md

 # Records
 Database in memory holding records with the ability to processes database queries.
+Database was built for fast insertions and lookup through a key field.
+Has the capability to return a vector of all of the corresponding records than satisfy inputted queries by the user.
+Built the data structure from scratch and able to process queries utilizing the comparison operators <, <=, >, >=, !=, ==, and =.